It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 Long, snug and relaxed is the ideal fit for an effective base layer.
 For some brands you may prefer to size down if you’re often between two sizes.

-It goes without saying that base layers need to be comfortable as they sit next to your skin.
+It goes without saying that these layers need to be comfortable as they sit next to your skin.
 While Merino wool is naturally soft and comfortable next to your body, synthetic fabrics may have a brushed interior face to improve heat insulation and add a cozy sensation.

 The actual knit of the garment itself will improve comfort levels, as will any stretchiness, allowing for greater ease of movement.
 Shoulder panels, flat-locked seams, printed tags, there are numerous features which can improve your comfort levels.